authelia/authelia/docs/configuration/access-control.md

 subdomains, the wildcard matcher character `*.` can be used as prefix of the domain.
 For instance, to define a rule for all subdomains of *example.com*, one would use `*.example.com` in the rule.
 A single rule can define multiple domains for matching.
+These domains can be either listed in YAML-short form `["example1.com", "example2.com"]` or in YAML long-form as dashed list.

 ## Resources

-A rule can define multiple regular expressions for matching the path of the resource.
+A rule can define multiple regular expressions for matching the path of the resource similar to the list of domains.
 If any one of them matches, the resource criteria of the rule matches.

 ## Subjects